 We know how exciting and busy your daily schedule is, but your nightouts can wait in case of an emergency.
 We advise you to be by your mom’s side as much as possible.
 If you have any urgent matters related to school or your part-time work, you can ask other siblings, dad, or family members to take care of your mom.

-Remember that you can do things without leaving the house, such as working on your school tasks or video chatting with your friends—if these can be done at home, be home.
+Remember that you can do things without leaving the house, such as working on school tasks or video chatting with your friends—if these can be done at home, be home.
 If your mom is admitted to the hospital, you can arrange a scheduled visit with your dad and siblings.

 5. Order Delivery

-This one is the most fun of all things to do when mom is sick!
+This is the most fun of all things to do when mom is sick!
 Pull out those food coupons and deals, and order delivery.
 Imagine everyone can be all home and have some impromptu fun in pajamas while still taking care of mom.
-A family pizza night is always a good idea, but if your mom is into other food, that will be great too.
+A family pizza night is always a good idea, but if your mom is into other foods, that will be great too.

 6. Relax, Take It Easy!

-We’ve always tried our best to create a list of what to do when mom is sick that you can enjoy and benefit too—like this point!
+We’ve always tried our best to create a list of things to do when mom is sick that you can enjoy and benefit from too—like this point!
 Set a smooth and calming playlist, and light up some scented candles for a more relaxing ambiance.
 You can always use jasmine, chamomile, and lavender oils to soothe your mom.

 7. Notes Daily Symptoms